 7. Number of children per room

-Just less than two thirds of the other states, however, do have a set maximum of how many children are allowed in one bedroom with most allowing no more than two children per room.
-As like anything else, some exceptions may apply.
+Just less than two-thirds of the other states, however, do have a set maximum of how many children are allowed in one bedroom with most allowing no more than two children per room.
+As with anything else, some exceptions may apply.

-In many states, infants are allowed to sleep in the parents bedroom until they have reached an age where they are no longer consider infants.
+In many states, infants are allowed to sleep in their parent’s bedroom until they have reached an age where they are no longer considered infants.
 Generally, the child is considered no longer an infant when the child reaches the age of two years of age.
 They will then need to be moved into a different bedroom that meets all appropriate guidelines.

 In all states, having children of the opposite gender in the same bedroom is strongly discouraged and generally not allowed.

 The bed requirements for foster children are pretty straightforward.
 Each child must be provided their own bed.
-Beds may take the form for a traditional bed on a traditional frame with box spring.
-Daybeds, bunkbeds, and cribs are also considered acceptable bed types.
+Beds may take the form of a traditional bed on a traditional frame with a box spring.
+Daybeds, bunk beds, and cribs are also considered acceptable bed types.

-Important to note is that infants are required to be a crib.
+Important to note is that infants are required to be in a crib.

 9. Closets for clothing

-A physical closet itself is more of a requirement geared toward real estate where potential home owners would naturally want each bedroom to have a closet.
-However, for foster child purposes, a closet is not mandatory as must as a place for a child to have their own place to store their clothing.
+A physical closet itself is more of a requirement geared toward real estate where potential homeowners would naturally want each bedroom to have a closet.
+However, for foster child purposes, a closet is not mandatory as must as a place for a child to have their place to store their clothing.